 Otherwise known as the Lying Triceps Extension; If you're chasing big triceps, the skull crusher exercise should be near the top of your list.
 This triceps exercise is usually performed with the barbell or ez bar, allowing both triceps to work together, targeting all three heads of the triceps brachii.

-Focus on the slow eccentric movement, before powerfully extending your arms, engaging the triceps throughout the exercise.
+Focus on the slow eccentric movement, before powerfully extending your arms, engaging the triceps throughout the full movement of this arm exercise.

 TIP: Don't drop the weight; else you'll find out why this exercise is called the 'skull crusher'.